-Sudden hearing loss.
+Sudden hearing loss

-What are the causes of sudden hearing loss?
+What causes sudden hearing loss?

 High blood pressure

 Did you know?